Rutio-se/tsdb/README.md

 const tsdb = require('rutio-tsdb');

-const test = () => {
+const test = async () => {

+    try {
         // Create the required tables.
 They will be prefixed by example and named example_ts_number, example_ts_string,
         // example_ts_array, example_ts_date and example_ts_boolean, where example is from the script below.
 This prefixing
         // enables storage of different and disjoint series in the same database. await tsdb.initialize('example');

         // Objects are identified by a 32 bit integer unique ID (TBD: wrap this with something that maps other id formats to such integers?)

         const myId = 1;

         // Insert an object in the database const firstTime = new Date();
         await tsdb.insertObject(myId, {a:1, b:"Hello", c: true, d: new Date(), e:[1,2,3]} , firstTime);

         // Update one attribute of the object in the database with a new timestamp const secondTime = new Date(firstTime.getTime()+1000);
         await tsdb.insertObject(myId, {a:2}, secondTime);

         // Read out the object from the database const current = await tsdb.synthesizeObject(myId);
         console.log("At now", current);

         // Read out the object state from first time instead const first = await tsdb.synthesizeObjectAt(myId, firstTime);
         console.log("At start time", first);

         // Read out the time series for attribute d (note the prefix .) for my object const series = await tsdb.getSeries(myId, '.d', secondTime, /* LIMIT*/ 3);
         console.log("All values for .d", series);

         // Note that repeated runs of this script will also print data from previous runs...

+    } catch (e) {
+        console.log(e);
     }
+}

+test();

 ```

 ## Dependencies